elenadetoledo/Splines---Numerical-Analysis/README.md

 # Splines---Numerical-Analysis
-Implementation of Splines to solve a Numerical Analysis Problem
+Implementation of Splines to solve a Numerical Analysis Problem.
+Solved by Elena de Toledo, Blanca González and Rodrigo de Lera.

 Given a spreadsheet containing data about 6 different variables (income, life expectancy, babies per women, C02 emissions per person, child mortality and population) for many different countries between the years 1950 - 2019 (for some countries some of these years had no available data).